Skip to Content

 New Jersey Gov. Phil Murphy scaled back his planned $11-billion widening of the New Jersey Turnpike, but the lame duck executive's so-called "compromise" will still induce thousands more cars and trucks onto Garden State roadways.

-Drivers will then merge back into the four lanes of the eight-mile Newark Bay-Hudson County Extension through Jersey City to the four-lane Holland Tunnel.
+Drivers will then merge back into the four lanes on the remaining half of the Newark Bay-Hudson County Extension through Jersey City to the four-lane Holland Tunnel.

 "If they double the size of that bridge, it’s going to make no difference in the end," said Emmanuelle Morgen, a co-founder of Hudson County Complete Streets.
 "There’s not much change here, I can’t call this a compromise."